 Shingles usually curl and there are a lot of reasons why it happens.
 It isn’t uncommon for a couple of shingles to begin to curl, whether you are having issues with attic ventilation or they are simply getting older.
 However, what should you do about these curled shingles?
 Can you fix them?
 Do you have to replace them?

-Before you have a new roof installation in Metz (Moselle), here are some things you need to consider:
+Before you have the best roofing company of Caen, Calvados, to install your new roof here are some things you need to consider:

 Replacing Curled Shingles